 - Observation of tone (reflex and extension movements)

 Normal fetuses have coping mechanisms to withstand acidosis for short periods of time.
 However, if acidosis is very severe or chronic, it can cause death or lead to lifelong disabilities.
-These include:
+These include (1, 3, 4):

-Fetal acidosis is sometimes caused by medical malpractice.
-Examples of negligent actions that may lead to hypoxia and fetal acidosis include improper use of an epidural or labor-enhancing drug, or early/unnecessary amniotomy.
-There can also be serious consequences if medical professionals fail to treat underlying issues such as preeclampsia, or do not monitor for and promptly respond to signs of fetal distress.
+Fetal acidosis is often caused by medical malpractice.
+Examples of negligent actions that may lead to hypoxia and fetal acidosis include improper use of an epidural or labor-enhancing drug or early/unnecessary amniotomy (2).
+There can also be serious consequences if medical professionals fail to treat issues such as umbilical cord prolapse, or do not monitor for and promptly respond to signs of fetal distress.
 Many cases of severe hypoxia and acidosis result from the failure to provide an emergency C-section when one is indicated.

 If you suspect that your child or loved one suffered from fetal acidosis as the result of medical negligence, you may want to consider pursuing legal action.
-The award-winning attorneys at Reiter & Walsh, P.C. focus exclusively on malpractice that occurs during pregnancy, birth, or the neonatal period.
+The award-winning birth injury attorneys at ABC Law Centers focus exclusively on malpractice that occurs during pregnancy, delivery, or the neonatal period.
 They also work closely with an in-house medical team, which enables them to delve deeper into complex medical issues.
 To find out if you have a case, please reach out for a free case review.
 We have numerous testimonials and multi-million dollar verdicts and settlements that attest to our success, and you pay nothing unless we win your case.